zlk205/GetData_CourseProject/CodeBook.md

 The columns correspond to 1) an ID variable representing each participant, 2) an Activity label (for the aforementioned activity levels), and 3) a set of variabels corresponding to various measurements that are referrred to as the 'features'.
 Only the mean and standard deviation for each measurement are included in the final dataset.
 Since there are 33 measurements of interest, each with a mean and standard deviation, the final set of features includes 66 variables.
 These 66 columns are included with the ID and Activity column to create a final dataset with 68 columns.

-##Here is an example of the 'features' from the UCI "Human Activity Recognition Using Smartphones" Documentation:
+###Description of the 'features' from the UCI "Human Activity Recognition Using Smartphones" Documentation:
 "The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

 Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).